top of page

 • Hybrid solar panel wiring is when the panels are connected using a mix of series and parallel solar panel wiring.

 From grid connectivity to solar permitting to feasibility studies, you likely deal with technical terms every day.
-However, the average homeowner usually doesn't understand these concepts.
-Most barely understand the basics of solar power production.
-This is why you should always go to solar inspections and consultations armed with a few definitions that are easy to understand.
+However, the average homeowner may not understand these concepts, let alone the intricacies of solar wiring and solar panel wiring.
+Most barely grasp the basics of solar power production, making it essential to approach solar inspections and consultations with clear, accessible definitions.

 1. Voltage

-Represented with a "V," voltage is the difference in charge between two separate points in an electrical circuit.
-This difference causes electricity to "flow" – explaining why voltage is often compared to the water pressure in a home's plumbing system.
+Voltage, represented by a "V," is the difference in electrical charge between two points in a circuit.
+This difference causes electricity to flow, much like water pressure in plumbing forces water through pipes.

 2. Amperage